-- If you use Windows Defender, we recommend that you schedule a boot time scan of Windows Defender for best results.
+- If you use Windows Defender, we recommend that you schedule a boot-time scan of Windows Defender for the best results.

 If the antivirus software is able to successfully detect & remove it, restart your computer to complete the cleaning process.

 You may also open File Explorer and delete this folder if you see it – C:\Program Files(x86)\msrtn32\.
 If you are unable to delete this folder, use a free file & folder deleter software to delete it.

 Now it may happen that on restart, your Windows may throw up an error message – Windows cannot find MSRTN32.exe.

 If you see this error message, it is quite possible that the cleaning process is incomplete and there may be some startup Registry key related to msrtn32.exe that may be throwing up this error.
 It could possibly be:

 In this case, we suggest that you go a step further and additionally use a free portable standalone antivirus or an online malware scanner and scan your Windows with it, just to get a second opinion.
 You can download it to your USB, plug it into the infected system and use it to scan your PC.
 Kaspersky Virus Removal Tool or Dr.WEB CureIt are good ones we recommend as you do not have to install them.